 Traditional oyster restoration strategies involve seeding oyster shells with lab-harvested oyster larvae in enclosed tanks before returning the seeded shells to their natural habitat.
-A research team led by NCCOS has been working for more than a year to develop an experiment to study the feasibility of directly releasing oyster larvae onto open water oyster reefs as an alternative to the current restoration process.
+A research team led by NCCOS has been studying the feasibility of releasing oyster larvae directly onto open water oyster reefs as an alternative to the current restoration process.

 One challenge of this new method is determining whether the spat (juvenile oysters) settling on the open water reef are actually the result of the released larvae, or if they are from naturally occurring larvae in the water column.
 NCCOS scientist Jason Spires recently developed a mechanism to mark late stage oyster larvae by placing them in a calcein (fluorescent dye) bath prior to release.
-The dye, an Investigational New Animal Drug (INAD) in the Aquatic Animal Drug Approval Partnership (AADAP) program, acts as a tag once absorbed by the oyster shell.
+The dye, an Investigational New Animal Drug (INAD) in the Aquatic Animal Drug Approval Partnership (AADAP) program, acts as a tag once laid down in the oyster shell.
 This calcein dye “tag” will glow under special light, and can persist for several months as the larvae settles and grows into a juvenile oyster.

-To test the calcein dye technique, NCCOS scientists deployed three sets of 32 shell bags in mid-July 2019 onto a Chesapeake Bay oyster sanctuary adjacent to Cooperative Oxford Laboratory, in Oxford, MD.
+To test the calcein dye technique, NCCOS scientists deployed three sets of 32 shell bags in mid-July 2019 onto a Chesapeake Bay oyster sanctuary adjacent to Cooperative Oxford Laboratory, in Oxford, Maryland.
 Divers released calcein-tagged oyster larvae onto all three shell bag reefs.
 The shell bags were recovered a week later and moved ashore to flow-through holding tanks so any spat could be counted and checked for a calcein tag.

 Did the research team find any marked spat?
 Yes!
 Continued analysis is under way, but early estimates show that the experiment produced thousands of oyster spat.
 All spat sampled showed calcein marks.